 - No One Writes Alone: Peer Review in the Classroom – A Guide for Students (from MIT)

 - No One Writes Alone: Peer Review in the Classroom – A Guide for Instructors (from MIT)

 - Writing Across Borders – An award-winning film about international and ESL writers’ issues, e.g., varied cultural approaches to writing.
 Written & directed by Wayne Robertson, Oregon State University.
 (Link to first of three movie clips, total 30 min.)

 - Writing Across Disciplines: “Department by Department Guide,” Marquette University – (Note: This Guide was created by and for Marquette University.
 While this guide is useful for discussion, UWM students should always give precedence to their UWM teachers’ assignments, instructions, and expectations.)

 - Support Group for Dissertators and Thesis Writers – Contact JoAnne Graham, Ph.D., Norris Health Center, 414-229-5144

-- Center for Instructional and Professional Development – Information on professional assistance including writing-related issues
+- Center for Excellence in Teaching and Learning – Information on professional assistance including writing-related issues

 Frequently Asked Questions (FAQs)